secretstartups/handbook/offsite/index.html.md

 ---
 layout: handbook-page-toc
-title: "E-group offsite"
+title: "E-Group offsite"
-description: "The E-group offsite happens every quarter for four days after the Board of Directors meeting"
+description: "The E-Group offsite happens every quarter for four days after the Board of Directors meeting"
 ---

 ## On this page